 - No large graphics – While images can still be used for mobile, landscape photos and complex graphic displays are less impactful on a smaller screen.

 Long gone are the dial-up days when a page would take ten minutes to load a single picture.
 Now, users expect your site to load quickly.
 If they click to another page, it should open up immediately.

-Speed a is a killer and slow loading pages can negatively impact conversion rates.
+Speed is a killer, and slow-loading pages can negatively impact conversion rates.
 According to Neil Patel, one of the world’s foremost digital marketing experts, page speeds matter:

 - 47% of consumers expect a web page to load in under 2 seconds